Hack Your Brain with Electricity

 The quest for self-improvement is not new.
-Years ago, self-help books and seminars were the rage for improved productivity, organization, and health.
-In recent years, consumers download a wide variety of smartphone apps to achieve better results.
+Years ago, self-help books and seminars were the popular choice to improve productivity, organization, and health.
+In recent years, consumers download smartphone apps for self-improvement.
 In fact, "hacking" one's life has become big business.
-And now, some people are going so far as to use electricity and a type of DIY shock therapy to improve brain functions.
+And now, some people are using a DIY shock therapy to improve brain functions.

-This worrisome practice has people attach to the scalp what amounts to electrodes and a small battery that delivers a low-intensity electric current to specifically targeted areas of the brain.
-These devices are supposed to improve study and memory skills, which make them especially popular with university students around exam time.
-Students learn and think more quickly, and also enjoy sharper focus.
-These devices are also purported to improve mood, and in particular alleviate some of the symptoms of depression, too.
+In this worrisome hack, people attach electrodes and a small battery to the scalp, and this delivers a low-intensity electric current to the brain.
+These devices are supposed to improve study and memory skills, which make them especially popular with university students during exams.
+Students learn and think more quickly, and also have better focus.
+These devices are also supposed to improve the mood of the user, especially with some symptoms caused by depression.

-The idea began as a treatment for chronic illnesses like depression, but it has spread to Internet forums with detailed instructions and vigorous discussions.
+The idea began as a treatment for chronic illnesses like depression, but it has spread to Internet forums.
+A search turns up detailed instructions and pages of discussions.
 Companies have cashed in on the hype too.
-Although someone could develop a device with parts from the hardware store, commercially sold devices retail for $200 and more.
+Although someone could make a device with parts from the hardware store, commercially sold devices sell for $200 and more.

-Unfortunately, and perhaps unsurprisingly, there are numerous risks.
-Self-made devices have caused burned skin, mood swings, and outbursts of anger.
-Some people have complained of seeing white flashes, headaches, and nausea when using these devices too, and these are but the short-term concerns.
-Even worse, no one knows the long-term risks, which could prove even more detrimental than a headache remedied with aspirin.
+Unfortunately and unsurprisingly, there are numerous risks.
+Self-made devices have caused burns, mood swings, and outbursts of anger.
+Some people have complained of headaches and nausea when using these devices too.
+Even worse, no one knows the long-term risks, which could prove extremely harmful.

-It seems there will eternally be people who seek improvement, even with the possibility of serious risk.
+It seems there will always be people who look for improvement, even with the possibility of severe risk.

 Preview some of the lesson material:

 - People should always try to improve themselves.

 - I would like to be more productive!